crabdul/the-peoples-game/site/content/articles/making-sense.md

 Ran criss-cross a bewildering thousand ways

-…Figured, in sport, retreats and skirmishes …
+…Figured, in sport, retreats and skirmishes … (18)

 <br />

 The Greek writer Arrian suggests the game originated with the Roman’s Celtic auxiliaries.
 However, it may date to at least to the 6th Cent.
-BCE, based upon evidence from an Etruscan wine jug showing youths emerging from a labyrinth with the legend “TRUIA”: implying “Troia” (Troy/Turns), but also “trias” (three).
+BCE, based upon evidence from an Etruscan wine jug showing youths emerging from a labyrinth with the legend “TRUIA”: implying “Troia” (Troy/Turns), but also “trias” (three) (19).
 This is supported by Plutarch's Life of Theseus, in which a similarly labyrinthine game of ‘turnings and returnings \[…] windings and twistings’ is described.
 This is here called geranos, from girum, to turn.
 Incidentally, the three ‘halves’ in a game of 3SF are called ‘rotations’ to this day.

 <br />